JScott/three.rb/README.md

 ## Ruby 3D library

 The aim of this project is to create a lightweight 3D library with a very low level of complexity for Ruby.
-Not only is OpenGL a bit onerous to work with in a modern context but Ruby support is largely outdated, bloated, or esoteric.

-I think that this kind of library for Ruby would go a lot further into making elegant, understandable 3D graphics code than [three.js](https://github.com/mrdoob/three.js/) does.
+[three.js](https://github.com/mrdoob/three.js/) already shows us the immense benefit of improving the readability and portability of OpenGL.
+I propose that Ruby will allow for more readable code and hopefully feed back the values of [idiomatic](http://rubylove.io/howto/2013/11/23/idomatic-ruby-1/) [Ruby](http://davidraffauf.com/2013/01/30/writing-more-idiomatic-ruby-code/) into the three.js community.
+A win for everyone!

 ## Usage